 All submissions are selected in a blind judging by authors/poets outside the coastal area.
 Submissions of art, photos and photos of sculptures will also be solicited for cover art and inside art, with final art chosen by a committee.

-The North Coast Squid, a program of the Hoffman Center for the Arts and the Manzanita Writers Series, showcases the work of writers and artists who live on the north coast or have a strong connection to the area.
+The North Coast Squid, a program of the Hoffman Center for the Arts and the Manzanita Writers Series, showcases the work of writers and artists who live on the north Oregon coast or have a strong connection to the area.
 The next issue will be published in April 2018.

 Arthur Bradford will judge fiction.
 He is an O Henry Award winning writer with four books, the latest being a collection of short stories, Turtle Face and Beyond.
 Bradford is also creator and director of the acclaimed “How’s Your News?” documentary series, and the Emmy- nominated film, “Six Days to Air,” documenting the creating of the TV show South Park.

 Andrea Hollander will judge poetry.
 She is author of four full-length award-winning poetry collections and has been awarded many fellowships.
 For twenty-two years she served as the Writer-in-Residence at Lyon College, where she was awarded the Lamar Williamson Prize for Excellence in Teaching.
 She lives in Portland, Oregon, where she teaches workshops at the Attic Institute and Mountain Writers Series.

 Diana Abu-Jaber will judge nonfiction.
 She is author of six award-winning books, her latest being Life Without a Recipe.
 Her books have been listed in top books of the year by NPR, the Washington Post, LA Times and others.
 She teaches at Portland State University and divides her time between Portland and South Florida.